A Boy Named Charlie Brown (soundtrack)

-The 1969 animated film A Boy Named Charlie Brown, based on Charles M. Schulz's comic strip Peanuts, had two different soundtrack albums.
+The 1969 American animated musical comedy-drama film A Boy Named Charlie Brown, based on Charles M. Schulz's comic strip Peanuts, had two different soundtrack albums.
 These albums were released individually in 1970 and 2017.

 Recording

-The soundtrack to the 1969 feature film A Boy Named Charlie Brown represented an expansion of the established Peanuts musical style.
+The soundtrack of the 1969 feature film A Boy Named Charlie Brown represented an expansion of the established Peanuts musical style.
 Building on his earlier television work, composer Vince Guaraldi adapted several of his signature themes, including "Skating", "Baseball Theme", "Charlie Brown and His All-Stars", "Oh, Good Grief!", "Air Music" and "Blue Charlie Brown".
 Multiple variations of "Linus and Lucy" were also incorporated.
 In addition, Guaraldi reworked "Lucifer's Lady" from his 1969 album The Eclectic Vince Guaraldi, retitled "Kite Music (Lucifer's Lady)" for the film.

 Producer Lee Mendelson, seeking to broaden the musical scope for a theatrical audience, enlisted arranger John Scott Trotter to supplement Guaraldi's jazz with orchestral elements.
-Trotter had previously collaborated with Guaraldi on It's the Great Pumpkin, Charlie Brown (1966), and his orchestrations were intended to support larger-scale scenes.
+Trotter had previously collaborated with Guaraldi on the Peanuts television soundtracks starting with It's the Great Pumpkin, Charlie Brown in 1966, and his orchestrations were intended to support larger-scale scenes.
 Guaraldi's trio was used for character-centered sequences, while Trotter's arrangements contributed dramatic and cinematic weight to more expansive moments.
 (Guaraldi did not return for the next Peanuts movie, Snoopy Come Home; Mendelson instead chose the Sherman Brothers, best known for their work with Disney.)

 Recording sessions began in April 1969 at Coast Recorders in San Francisco, where Guaraldi was joined by bassist Peter Marshall and drummer Jerry Granelli.
 Initial sessions focused on the jazz trio's contributions.
 Orchestral components were recorded later that summer at Western Recorders in Hollywood, where Trotter oversaw sessions featuring Jack Latimer (piano), Arthur C. Smith (woodwinds), Jack Sperling (drums), and Ray Brown (bass).
 Additional performers included violinists, cellists, and trombonists such as Milton Bernhart and Edward Kusby.

 A major recording session took place in August 1969, with Guaraldi leading a septet that included Monty Budwig (bass), Conte Candoli (trumpet), Herb Ellis (guitar), Victor Feldman (percussion), Sperling (drums), and Bernhart (trombone).
 The morning focused on jazz ensemble recordings, followed by orchestral overdubs in the afternoon.
 Trotter's orchestration added string, brass, and woodwind layers to Guaraldi's rhythm section, achieving a fuller and more theatrical sound.

 One example of the combined musical approach occurs during the skating sequence at Rockefeller Center.
 Guaraldi's original "Skating" theme introduces the scene, followed by Trotter's new cue "Blue Puck," which introduces harmonic and rhythmic contrast.
 The music drives the action without dialogue, reflecting the film's reliance on musical storytelling.

 In more subdued scenes, such as the psychiatrist booth conversation between Charlie Brown and Lucy, Guaraldi's trio provides an introspective atmosphere.
 These quieter cues contrast with the more expansive arrangements used in scenes involving fantasy, travel, or emotional climax.